searica/MoreVanillaBuildPrefabs/README.md

 # MoreVanillaBuildPrefabs
 MoreVanillaBuildPrefabs is a Valheim mod to make all vanilla prefabs buildable with the hammer (survival way) while allowing you to configure the requirements to build them.
 It also now has ServerSync!
-The mod can still be used as a Client-Side mod though.
+The mod can still be used as a purely Client-Side mod though.

 ### Acknowledgements
 This mod was inspired by MoreVanillaBuilds by Galathil and PotteryBarn by ComfyMods.
 The core functionality of the code is based on those two mods.
-Thanks to blaxxun-boop for creating ServerSync.
+Also, thanks to blaxxun-boop for creating ServerSync and the developers of Jotunn.

 ## Key Feature
 Because all the added build pieces are pre-existing vanilla prefabs, any pieces you build with this mod will persist in your world even if you uninstall the mod.
 This means that pieces you build on a server will also be visible for players without the mod and any builds using the pieces from this mod will load for players without the mod.